 |Juvenile Arrest Rate Trends

-Following 5 years of decline, the juvenile Violent Crime Index arrest rate reached a new historic low-point in 2012.
+Following a steady decline since 2006, the juvenile Violent Crime Index arrest rate reached a new historic low-point in 2014.

 [Text only] [Excel file]

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 Data source: Arrest estimates for 1980-2012 developed by the Bureau of Justice Statistics and disseminated through "Arrest Data Analysis Tool."
 Online.
 Available from the BJS